5 Tools for Visual Thinking on Your iPad

 Tips for Setting Up Your Sketchnotes

-Set up each of your eight tools like you like them.
-Choose a favorite color and set up to four presets for size, smoothing and opacity for each tool.
+Set up each of your eight tools the way you like them.
+Choose a favorite color, and set up to four presets for each tool, for quick toggling of size, smoothing and opacity.

-If you love a brush and are toggling colors or smoothing a lot, try adding a second brush to the tool wheel and set it to your alternate settings.
+If you love a brush and are changing colors or smoothing a lot, try adding a second brush to the tool wheel and set it to your alternate settings.

 The Dynamic Pen is pressure sensitive and doesn't overlap itself within the same stroke, even at lower opacities.
 Use it for consistent ink and shadows.